Breckenridge: Historic Victorian town with 21st Century Spirit

 Breck Atlas of the Subdivisions and Neighborhoods

-Tour around the compass points in the following brief summaries of the neighborhoods, what locals would call Breckenridge- the miles from Blue River to Farmers Korner.
+Tour around the compass points in the following summaries of the neighborhoods, what locals would call Breckenridge- the miles from Blue River to Farmers Korner.
 Find links (in red) to geographic regions of town and what makes them special.
 You can get more detailed information when you visit these pages including thumbnails of the real estate actively for sale in this area, as well as a list of all the neighborhoods and subdivisions, with links to more specific info about each one.
 The oldest part of Breckenridge is the historic district, but let's start looking into the sun.

 Heading south from downtown, you reach a final stoplight.
 You'll have the option to turn right, to the west into Warriors Mark.
 Turning left at this intersection will take you up Boreas Pass Road through clusters of single-family homes.
 These homes are still within the boundaries of the town of Breckenridge and are detailed on our southside guide.
 Continuing east on Boreas Pass Road, you will go further afield from the center of town, up to a larger neighborhood known as Woodmoor.